ellenkoenig/datascience-co-learning/README.md

 ### Toolkits

-* [Scikit-Learn](http://scikit-learn.org/stable/) (Py): Simple and efficient tools for data mining and data analysis.
+* [Scikit-Learn](http://scikit-learn.org/stable/) _(Py)_: Simple and efficient tools for data mining and data analysis.
 Accessible to everybody, and reusable in various contexts.
 Built on NumPy, SciPy, and matplotlib.
 Open source, commercially usable - BSD license.

-* stats package (many simple ML algorithms), pre-installed (R) Examples: http://www.statmethods.net/stats/regression.html

-* [Keras](https://keras.io/) (Py): A Python deep learning library.
+* [Keras](https://keras.io/) _(Py)_: A Python deep learning library.
 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.

-* [TensorFlow](https://www.tensorflow.org/) (Py): An open source machine learning framework.
+* [TensorFlow](https://www.tensorflow.org/) _(Py)_: An open source machine learning framework.

-* [PyTorch](https://pytorch.org/) (Py):  A deep learning framework for fast, flexible experimentation.
+* [PyTorch](https://pytorch.org/) _(Py)_: A deep learning framework for fast, flexible experimentation.

+* [Natural Language Toolkit](https://www.nltk.org/) _(Py)_: NLTK is a leading platform for building Python programs to work with human language data.

+* [caret](http://topepo.github.io/caret/index.html) _(R)_: The caret package (short for _C_lassification _A_nd _RE_gression _T_raining) is a set of functions that attempt to streamline the process for creating predictive models.

+* [class](https://www.rdocumentation.org/packages/class/versions/7.3-14) _(R)_: Various functions for classification, including k-nearest neighbour, Learning Vector Quantization and Self-Organizing Maps.

+* [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html): Offers a number of functions for supervised and unsupervised learning.